From Roger S. Conrad

 Perhaps the most essential service of all is water.
 At this point, municipalities and other government entities own and operate drinking water and wastewater franchises serving more than 75% of Americans.
 But that’s changing fast, as officials look for ways to overcome an investment deficit amid rising public clamor for safer water supplies.

 They’re turning to the handful of investor owned water utilities to provide that surety.
-And the result is an emerging earnings growth opportunity for the likes of Aqua America and American Water Works.
+And the result is an emerging earnings growth opportunity for the likes of the former Aqua America—now renamed Essential Utilities—and American Water Works.

 The biggest challenge for investors is valuation.
 Investors’ zeal for safety and yield combined with a limited supply of water stocks to buy has resulted in unsustainably high valuations for many sector utilities.
 That makes them extremely vulnerable to disappointment and selloffs.

 My report “Better than Oil: The Most Essential Resource” not only highlights the best water companies for growth, but it separates out the stratospherically priced and identifies what would be fair entry points.
-I also look at the relatively new trend of sector mergers, including what’s literally an ongoing four-way battle for a small utility in New England and another in the US Southwest.
+I also look at the relatively new trend of sector mergers, including what’s resulted from the now concluded four-way battle for a small utility in New England and another in the US Southwest.

 What Kind of Investor Are You?